-The administrator being evaluated will also review their focus areas and determine if they consider themselves on track or not.
+The administrator being evaluated will also review his/her focus areas and determine if he/she considers themselves on track or not.

-The administrator being evaluated submits their self-assessment to their evaluator.
+The administrator being evaluated submits his/her self-assessment to his/her evaluator.

-Step 5: Summative Review and Rating The administrator being evaluated and the evaluator meet by May 30 to discuss the administrator's self-assessment and all evidence collected over the course of the year.
+Step 5: Summative Review and Rating:

+The administrator being evaluated and the evaluator meet by May 30 to discuss the administrator's self-assessment and all evidence collected over the course of the year.
 This meeting serves as an opportunity to convey strengths, growth areas, and their probable rating.
 After the meeting, the evaluator assigns a rating, based on all available evidence (see next section for rating methodology).

-The evaluator completes the summative evaluation report, shares it with the administrator, and adds it to the principal's personnel file with any written comments attached that the administrator's requests to be added within two weeks of receipt of the report.
+The evaluator completes the summative evaluation report, shares it with the administrator, and adds it to the principal's personnel file with any written comments attached that the principal requests to be added within two weeks of receipt of the report.